Support Immigrant Children

 You can also doante to international aid organizations like CARE, Heartland Alliance, IRC, Oxfam, Plan International, and Save the Children, among others.

-Our government needs to know that we support bold approaches to ending the humanitarian crisis at our borders, creating more opportunities for legal migration, and securing a pathway to citizenship for currently undocumented people in the U.S. While the Biden administration has made some positive progress, immigration advocates are pushing for bolder reforms and investments in immigration infrastructure, including laws, policies, systems, and services that are inclusive and supportive of migrants and create a pathway to citizenship.
+Our government needs to know that we support bold approaches to ending the humanitarian crisis at our borders, creating more opportunities for legal migration, and securing a pathway to citizenship for currently undocumented people in the U.S. Immigration advocates are pushing for bolder reforms and investments in immigration infrastructure, including laws, policies, systems, and services that are inclusive and supportive of migrants and create a pathway to citizenship.
 We must do more than undo the cruelty of the Trump Administration; we must build a new immigration system that is fair and just.

-Kids In Need Of Defense (KIND) has created a blueprint to help guide the Biden administration’s child immigration policy with five key recommendations:
+Kids In Need Of Defense (KIND) has created a blueprint to help guide the child immigration policy with five key recommendations:

 • Ensure unaccompanied children are not unwillfully expelled and are allowed a fair opportunity to ask for protection in the U.S.